National Road: Route description

 West of Zanesville, Ohio, despite US 40's predominantly following the original route, many segments of the original road can still be found.
 Between Old Washington and Morristown, the original roadbed has been overlaid by I-70.
 The road then continued east across the Ohio River into Wheeling in West Virginia, the original western end of the National Road when it was first paved.
 After running 15 mi in West Virginia, the National Road then entered Pennsylvania.

 The road cut across southwestern Pennsylvania, heading southeast for about 90 mi before entering Maryland.
 East of Keyser's Ridge, the road used modern Alt US 40 to the city of Cumberland (modern US 40 is now routed along I-68).
 Cumberland was the original eastern terminus of the road.

 In the mid-19th century, a turnpike extension to Baltimore was approved—along what is now Maryland Route 144 from Cumberland to Hancock, US 40 from Hancock to Hagerstown, Alternate US 40 from Hagerstown to Frederick, and Maryland Route 144 from Frederick to Baltimore.
 The approval process was a hotly debated subject because of the removal of the original macadam construction that made this road famous.

 The road's route between Baltimore and Cumberland continues to use the name National Pike or Baltimore National Pike and as Main Street in Ohio today, with various portions now signed as US 40, Alt.
 US 40, or Maryland Route 144.
 A spur between Frederick, Maryland, and Georgetown (Washington, D.C.), now Maryland Route 355, bears various local names, but is sometimes referred to as the Washington National Pike; it is now paralleled by I-270 between the Capital Beltway (I-495) and Frederick.

 Millionaires' Row

 Nicknamed the "Main Street of America", the road's presence in towns on its route and effective access to surrounding towns attracted wealthy residents to build their houses along the road in towns such as in Richmond, Indiana, and Springfield, Ohio, creating Millionaires' Rows.

 Historic designations

 In 1976, the American Society of Civil Engineers designated the National Road as a National Historic Civil Engineering Landmark.

 There are several structures associated with the National Road that are listed on the National Register of Historic Places.
+Some are listed below.